V Empire or Dark Faerytales in Phallustein

-V Empire or Dark Faerytales in Phallustein is an EP by English extreme metal band Cradle of Filth, and the first release following their 1994 debut studio album The Principle of Evil Made Flesh.
+V Empire or Dark Faerytales in Phallustein is the first EP by English extreme metal band Cradle of Filth, and the first release following their 1994 debut studio album The Principle of Evil Made Flesh.
 It was released on 22 April 1996, and was the band's final release for Cacophonous Records.

 Recording

 V Empire was hastily written and recorded for Cacophonous Records as a contractual obligation before the band jumped ship to Music for Nations.
 As such, it is the first of two albums released in 1996, the other being Dusk... and Her Embrace.
 Half of the band was replaced for this recording, with Stuart Anstis replacing guitarists Paul Allender and Paul Ryan and Damien Gregori replacing keyboardist Benjamin Ryan.
 All the guitars on V Empire were performed by Anstis.
 The name "Jared Demeter" listed as a second guitarist in the liner notes included in the booklet of the EP is just a made-up name to give the impression that there were two guitarists on the EP.
-Also, all keyboard duties on V Empire were handled by Keith Appleton.
 V Empire is the first recording to feature backing vocalist Sarah Jezebel Deva.

+The track "Queen of Winter, Throned" is something of a sequel to the song "A Dream of Wolves in the Snow" from The Principle of Evil Made Flesh.

 Content

-V Empire sees a step up in production from the band's debut and introduces the fast, highly technical instrumentation that would be the hallmark of the band's next few releases.
-It includes a re-recorded version of "The Forest Whispers My Name" from the band's first album, The Principle of Evil Made Flesh.
+V Empire is a step up in production from the band's debut and introduces the fast, highly technical instrumentation characteristic of the next few releases.
+It includes a re-recorded version of "The Forest Whispers My Name" from The Principle of Evil Made Flesh.